Youngzt998/ziteng.yang.github.io/index.md

 **General Theory** (only in spare time, only for pleasure)

 - **Computability view of Program Verification and Analysis**: How do we establish a theory in computability view for certified programs annotated with its correctness information like [*Dafny*](https://dafny.org/), *[Viper](https://www.pm.inf.ethz.ch/research/viper.html)*, [*VST-A*](https://dl.acm.org/doi/10.1145/3632911), etc. ?
-Can we prove non-trivial new theorems based on such model?
+Can we conclude any non-trivial new theorems based on such model?